South Tyneside: Places of interest

 South Shields town centre and riverside are undergoing significant regeneration, with new housing, business, retail and leisure uses replacing old industrial sites.
-The town centre offers high street shopping, a regular market by the Grade I listed old town hall, a new library and exhibition space called The Word, the head post office, museum & art gallery, a new bus/Metro interchange opened in 2019, cross-river pedestrian ferry to North Shields, Harton Quays office development and promenade, the town hall and civic offices.
+The town centre offers high street shopping, a regular market by the Grade I listed old town hall, a new library and exhibition space called The Word, the head post office, museum and art gallery, a new bus/Metro interchange opened in 2019, cross-river pedestrian ferry to North Shields, Harton Quays office development and promenade, the town hall and civic offices.
 The Customs House is located within the historic Mill Dam conservation area and hosts a theatre, cinema, art gallery and restaurant.

 Arbeia formed the easternmost extremity of the Roman Empire at Hadrian's Wall and is located at the mouth of the River Tyne on the North Sea coast.
 Excavations, a reconstructed fort and museum are open to the public on the historic Lawe Top site (Old English: hill top).

-The Great North Run is the world's biggest half marathon and takes place every September/October, starting in Newcastle and finishing on The Leas at South Shields.

-On the coast road to Whitburn is Marsden Rock – an impressive limestone sea stack colonised by sea birds and a longstanding tourist attraction.
+On the coast road to Whitburn is Marsden Rock, an impressive limestone sea stack colonised by sea birds and a longstanding tourist attraction.
 Further down the coast is Souter Lighthouse, the first in the world to be powered by electric current.
 Much of the coastal scenery in this area was, until two decades ago, dominated by the spoil heaps and pit head winding gear of Westoe and Whitburn collieries, but these are now gone and the area's natural environment has been restored.

 Jarrow is home to St. Paul's Monastery, Bede's World museum, Jarrow Hall, the Viking Shopping Centre and the J. Barbour and Sons headquarters and factory outlet.

 Hebburn riverside has open views of the renewable and offshore-related industries across-river at Wallsend.
 The town centre has undergone redevelopment with new residential building and civic and leisure facilities.

 The suburban villages of Cleadon, East and West Boldon, Harton, Monkton, Westoe and Whitburn have traditional pubs, historic buildings and independent boutiques.
 There is an athletics track at Monkton and cricket grounds at Westoe and Whitburn.